TariqAlmazyad/TuwaiqAcademyRiyadhSwift/Projects/Project_2.md

 Requirements :

 # 1- Get user's weather based on location.
+(Ask for user's location info.plist)
 # 2- Add search bar to search for a city.